Tuesday 21 August 2018

 In the year of Ellen's birth, the first railway opened in New Zealand, Victor Hugo's French historical novel 'Les Miserables' was published, Westminster Bridge was opened in London, and the Scottish explorer John McDouall Stuart successfully crossed the Australian continent from north to south on his third attempt.

-Born in July of 1862 in New South Wales, Ellen's father Patrick Cusack was 31 years old and her mother Eliza Exton was 24.
-Ellen's birth certificate states she was born in a place known as Rose Hill on the Richmond River.
+Born in July of 1862 in New South Wales, Ellen's father Patrick Cusack (an Irish-born convict) was 31 years old and her mother Eliza Exton (an English-born immigrant) was 24.
+Ellen's birth certificate states she was born in a place known as Rose Hill in the Richmond River region.

-I've not been able to find Rose Hill on any present day map nor found any mention of this place in the history of Richmond River.
-Given however that her father's occupation was listed as 'cedar cutter', it's likely that Rose Hill might have been a camp beside one of the Richmond River creeks where the cedar was being felled, cut and transported down the river to be sold.
+At the time Ellen's father was working as a cedar cutter and Rose Hill would have been a cedar cutters' camp beside one of the Richmond River creeks where the cedar was being felled, cut and transported down the river to be sold.

 There were already five children in the family when Ellen was born.